Eschatologue/CM_wiki/docs/class/fighter/echo-knight.md

 ### Level 15: Reclaim Potential

 You've learned to absorb the fleeting magic of your echo.
-When an echo of yours is destroyed by taking damage, you can gain a number of **:trt-thp: Temporary Hit Points** equal to 1d8 + your Constitution modifier.
+When an echo of yours is destroyed by taking damage, you can gain a number of **:trt-thp: Temporary Hit Points**{.dmg-temp} equal to 1d8 + your Constitution modifier.
 You can use this feature a number of times equal to your Constitution modifier (a minimum of 1).
 You regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 18: Legion of One